Welcome to the 2017 Iowa solar power information page!

 The availability of a property tax exemption for solar energy was also sourced from the Database of State Incentives for Renewables and Energy Efficiency.
 The stronger the tax exemption, the higher the grade.

 Another chunk of change you won’t be responsible for paying is the 5-7 % sales tax (depending on where you live) attached to most other items.
 Yep, Iowa exempts your solar power system from this one too.
 Good show, Iowa!
 You just made up for a bit of that incomplete property tax exemption with a simple and smart law that we’ve seen too many other states miss.

-Iowa is far from the worst state we’ve seen, but it’s also far from the best.
+Iowa is far from the worst state we’ve seen regarding solar policy, but it’s also far from the best.
 What’s the bottom line here?
 The background policies are OK, with adequate grades in net metering, interconnection, and tax exemptions.
 What’s missing is solar power rebates and performance payment incentives.
 Money.
 Dinero.
-Moolah people!
+Moolah, people!
 Cold hard cash.
 The cost after year 1 is adequate, but not outstanding for a state with friendly foundational policies.
-Because starting costs remain somewhat high and there are no ongoing performance incentives, the payback timeframe on a solar power system here remains a fairly slow 16 years.
+Because starting costs remain somewhat high and there are no ongoing performance incentives, the payback timeframe on a solar power system here remains a fairly slow 12 years.
 Again, not the worst we’ve seen, but a long way from good.
-We were tempted to give out a “C” because of the strong policies, but without cash rebates and payments to push payback up a few more years, we’re still in “D” territory here.
-Time to get on it, legislators!
+While we were tempted to give out a “B-” because of some friendly solar policies, without a strong RPS we’re still in “C+” territory here.
+Time to get on it, Des Moines!